Kihumba/private-/Phase-B/Curriculum/03 - Programming Logic/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should be able to understand fundamentally how to break down problems into programmable logic while also being able to write and use functions properly to facilitate reuse.
-In addition to this, they will be able to identify common problem areas where the performance of a program might be affected.
+Aspiring Andelans should understand the fundamentals of how to break down problems into programmable logic, and be able to write reusable functions.
+Additionally, they will be able to identify common problem areas where the performance of a program might be affected.

 **Outputs**